-Listen to the recording of Mama Fatuma and Mzee Ali talking about their typical daily schedules.
+Listen to the recording of Mama Fatuma and Mzee Ali's typical daily schedules.
 As you listen, complete the following table with details about their daily schedules in the morning, afternoon, and evening.

 Jina Asubuhi Mchana Jioni

 Mama Fatuma

 Mzee Ali